redox-os/website/content/news/this-month-250531.md

 Jeremy Soller enabled the Mesa3D EGL!!

-It will improve the Orbital 2D rendering.
+It will improve the X11 2D rendering.

 ## WebKitGTK3 on Redox!